FAQs

 What will be the intent of the proposed “Backyard Hen By-Law”?

-If approved by Council the proposed “Backyard Hen By-Law” will set out regulations for the keeping of chickens, including provisions for animal health and welfare, that property owners must follow in the non-urban residential and Urban Residential areas of the County of Brant.
-Draft regulations will be available for review prior to proceeding to the Committee for consideration later this year.
+If approved by Council, the proposed “Backyard Hen By-Law” will set out regulations for the keeping of chickens, including provisions for animal health and welfare, that property owners must follow in the Non-Urban Residential zones of the County of Brant.
+Non – Urban Residential zones include Suburban Residential (SR), Residential Hamlets and Villages (RH), and Rural Residential (RR).

 Do chickens generate a lot of noise?